silladgey/good-image-terminal/docs/_coverpage.md

 - Built with **Pyodide**
 - Supports basic image editing commands
 - Easy to use with a simple command-line interface
-- Runs in the browser.
-No installation required
+- Runs in the browser

 [Start Editing](https://good-image-terminal.vercel.app)
 [Get Started](#get-started)